Skip to main content

 Type approval?

-• Or we can register your car remotely and take care of the paperwork (depending on the car).
+• Or, we can register your car remotely and take care of the paperwork (depending on the car).

-Every car is different and every manufacturer has different support standards for assisting their clients through the import process, so please enquire so we can discuss the optimum speed and cost option for your individual circumstances.
+Bear in mind that each car is different, and every manufacturer has different support standards for assisting their clients through the import process.

 Frequently asked Questions